module Realisability.Data.Bool {ℓ} (𝔸 : PCA ℓ) where

 abstract `true↓₁ : ⌞ a ⌟ → ⌞ `true ⋆ a ⌟ `true↓₁ x = subst ⌞_⌟ (sym (abs-βₙ [] ((_ , x) ∷ []))) (abs↓ _ _) `false↓₁ : ⌞ a ⌟ → ⌞ `false ⋆ a ⌟ `false↓₁ ah = subst ⌞_⌟ (sym (abs-βₙ [] ((_ , ah) ∷ []))) (abs↓ _ _) `true-β : ⌞ a ⌟ → ⌞ b ⌟ → `true ⋆ a ⋆ b ≡ a `true-β {a} {b} ah bh = abs-βₙ [] ((b , bh) ∷ (a , ah) ∷ []) `false-β : ⌞ a ⌟ → ⌞ b ⌟ → `false ⋆ a ⋆ b ≡ b `false-β {a} {b} ah bh = abs-βₙ [] ((b , bh) ∷ (a , ah) ∷ [])

-We can define negation using `if_then_else_
+We can define negation using `if_then_else_, and show that

-that it computes as expected.
+it computes as expected.

 `not : ↯⁺ 𝔸 `not = val ⟨ x ⟩ `if x then `false else `true abstract `not-βt : `not ⋆ `true ≡ `false .fst `not-βt = abs-β _ [] `true ∙ abs-βₙ [] (`true ∷ `false ∷ []) `not-βf : `not ⋆ `false ≡ `true .fst `not-βf = abs-β _ [] `false ∙ abs-βₙ [] (`true ∷ `false ∷ [])